maurya-anand/maurya-anand/README.md

 ## 🎓 About Me

 I'm a Bioinformatician and full-stack web developer, experienced in developing and automating next-generation sequencing (NGS) data analysis pipelines.
-My experience spans various aspects of bioinformatics and web development, including the analysis of clinical whole-exome, whole-genome, and RNA seq samples.
+My experience spans various aspects of bioinformatics and web development, including the analysis of clinical whole-exome, whole-genome, and RNA-seq samples.

 In my previous roles, I've developed databases containing variant annotations and their allele frequencies across different populations using in-house cohorts.
 I've also created a real-time dashboard for users to monitor the status of the NGS variant calling pipeline and access QC metrics and other results.
-Additionally, I've contributed to the development of a novel machine learning approach that predicts the immunogenicity of a peptide using various features derived from amino-acid composition, HLA-binding, structural features, peptide processing, and peptide transport.
+Additionally, I've contributed to the development of a novel machine-learning approach that predicts the immunogenicity of a peptide using various features derived from amino-acid composition, HLA-binding, structural features, peptide processing, and peptide transport.
 My work experience also includes developing scripts and tools for interacting with public databases.

 ## 📝 Projects

 - Developed and published various workflows using the Workflow Description Language (WDL):
     - [Visit Dockstore](https://dockstore.org/search?all_authors.name.keyword=Anand%20Maurya&organization=anand-imcm&organization=IMCM-OX&organization=maurya-anand&entryType=workflows&searchMode=files)

--   SRA annotator : A command-line tool for retrieving annotations from the NCBI SRA database.
+-   SRA annotator: A command-line tool for retrieving annotations from the NCBI SRA database.
 (Python)
     - Repo: https://github.com/maurya-anand/sra-annotator

--   ARA (Automated Record Analysis) : An automatic pipeline for exploration of SRA datasets with sequences as a query (Perl, Docker)
+-   ARA (Automated Record Analysis): An automatic pipeline for exploration of SRA datasets with sequences as a query (Perl, Docker)
     - Repo: https://github.com/maurya-anand/ARA

--   Covid19 tracker (Python Django, HighchartsJS)
+-   Covid19 tracker (Python Django, HighchartsJS):
     - Demo: https://covidlive-8jvw.onrender.com/
     - Repo: https://github.com/maurya-anand/covid19live

--   Word usage using dictionary API (ReactJS)
+-   Word usage using dictionary API (ReactJS):
     - Demo: https://dictionary-aa43b.web.app/
     - Repo: https://github.com/maurya-anand/react-dictionary

--   Netflix-clone using themoviedb API (ReactJS)
+-   Netflix-clone using themoviedb API (ReactJS):
     - Demo: https://netflix-react-a5dbe.web.app/
     - Repo: https://github.com/maurya-anand/netflix-react